Tuffyk/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 10. display the result of BREATH to the power LOVE Task 11. convert a number from base 2 to base 10
-Task 12. print all possible combinations of two letters, except 00
+Task 12. print all possible combinations of two letters, except 00 Task 13. print a number with two decimal places